influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/tools/shell.md

 Set the write consistency level.

 `-database 'database name'`
-The database to connect to.
+The database to which `influx` connects.

 `-execute 'command'`
 Execute an [InfluxQL](/influxdb/v0.9/query_language/data_exploration/) command and quit.
 See [-execute](/influxdb/v0.9/tools/shell/#execute-an-influxql-command-and-quit-with-execute).